01binary/zeroweb/README.md

 ## Development

 - `npm run build` to rebuild
+- `npm run build sass` to rebuild styles
+- `npm run build uglify` to rebuild scripts
+- `npm run watch` to watch styles and scripts and rebuild on change
+- `npm run watch sass` to watch and rebuild styles
+- `npm run watch uglify` to watch and rebuild scripts
 - `npm run database update` to apply migrations and create the site database
 - `npm run migrations add` to record a new migration after modifying models
 - `npm run migrations remove` to remove the last recorded migration